aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-mutually-trusted-authorization-grant.md

     }

-The Requesting Application would need to redirect the user back to the IdP to obtain a new assertion that meets the requirements and retry the token exchange.
+The Client would need to redirect the user back to the IdP to obtain a new assertion that meets the requirements and retry the token exchange.

 TBD: It may make more sense to request the JWT authorization grant as an additional `response_type` on the authorization request if using OIDC for SSO when performing a step-up to skip the need for additional token exchange round-trip.

 # IANA Considerations

-TBD
+## Media Types

+This section registers `oauth-mtag+jwt`, a new media type [RFC2046] in the "Media Types" registry [IANA.MediaTypes] in the manner described in [RFC6838].
+It can be used to indicate that the content is a mutually-trusted authorization grant JWT.

+## OAuth URI Registration

+This section registers `urn:ietf:params:oauth:token-type:mtag-jwt` in the "OAuth URI" subregistry of the "OAuth Parameters" registry {{IANA.OAuth.Parameters}}.

+* URN: urn:ietf:params:oauth:token-type:mtag-jwt
+* Common Name: Token type URI for a Mutually-Trusted Authorization Grant JWT
+* Change Controller: IESG
+* Specification Document: This document

 --- back